eslint-community/eslint-plugin-es-x/docs/rules/index.md

 ## ES2024

-There is a config that enables the rules in this category: `plugin:es-x/no-new-in-esnext`
+There is a config that enables the rules in this category: [`no-new-in-esnext`]

 | Rule ID | Description |    |
 |:--------|:------------|:--:|